 Practice/Industry Group Overview

-Our success in representing corporate clients in commercial disputes is based on our extensive experience and commitment to establishing strong, personal, long-term relationships between attorneys in the firm and our clients.
+Burr & Forman’s success in representing corporate clients in commercial disputes is based on our extensive experience and commitment to establishing strong, personal, and long-term relationships with our clients.

-Once litigation does occur, our attorneys have extensive trial and arbitration experience along with a track record of achieving results for our clients.
-We successfully have tried commercial cases in the Southeast and across the country involving breach of contract, commercial fraud and misrepresentation, bad faith, breach of fiduciary duty, antitrust, franchise, securities, intellectual property, construction and other issues.
+When unavoidable litigation does occur, our attorneys have extensive trial and arbitration experience along with a track record of achieving results for our clients.
+We have successfully tried commercial cases in the Southeast and across the country involving breach of contract, commercial fraud and misrepresentation, bad faith, breach of fiduciary duty, antitrust, franchise, securities, intellectual property, construction, and other issues.
 In many cases, injunctive relief is vital to protecting a client’s interest on short notice.
 Our commercial litigators have vast experience with temporary restraining orders (TROs) and preliminary injunction hearings.

 Not all business disputes arise under contracts.

 Business disputes can engender a whole host of tort claims, ranging from tortious interference with business relations claims to defamation claims.
 Unfortunately, not everyone in the marketplace plays fairly and by the rules.
 What may, at first glance, appear to be a dispute over a contract may turn into a claim for fraud in the inducement, exposing the defendant to damage claims well in excess of what could be claimed under the contract alone.
-Burr & Forman attorneys have the experience to help you, whether you need to sue another business for the torts it committed against you or are faced with business tort claims yourself.
+Burr attorneys have the experience to help you, whether you need to sue another business for the torts it committed against you or if you are faced with business tort claims.

 When a business deal goes "bad," the first thing the parties may do is look at their contract — what was promised, and were these promises kept?